globus/globus-compute/docs/endpoints/single_user.rst

 Starting the Endpoint
 ---------------------

-After configuration, start the CEP instance with the ``start`` subcommand:
+After configuration, start the SEP instance with the ``start`` subcommand:

 .. code-block:: console

    $ globus-compute-endpoint start my_first_endpoint
    Starting endpoint; registered ID: <...registered UUID...>

-The CEP instance will first register with the Globus Compute web services, open two AMQP connections to the Globus Compute AMQP service (one to receive tasks, one to submit results), print the web service-provided Endpoint ID to the console, then daemonize.
+The SEP instance will first register with the Globus Compute web services, open two AMQP connections to the Globus Compute AMQP service (one to receive tasks, one to submit results), print the web service-provided Endpoint ID to the console, then daemonize.
 Though the prompt returns, the process is still running: